SqueezyDough/frontend-applications/README.md

 <a name="Features"></a>
 ## Features
-- [ ] Search for asian deties per region
+- [ ] Search for asian deities per region

 <a name="Data"></a>
 ## Data